Theoretical Performance Limit for Radar Parameter Estimation: Radar parameter estimation System Model

+In general, the amplitude of the scattering coefficient is a function of the time delay and inversely proportional to the distance.
+For simplicity, it is implicitly assumed that the observation interval is small and the influence of attenuation can be ignored, so the amplitude $\alpha$ is invariant.
+Although the amplitude of each interval is different, it can be regarded as a constant in each interval.
+The following analysis method in this paper is still applicable.

-For the convenience of theoretical analysis, it is assumed that the reference point is located at the center of the observation interval and the observation range is $[-D / 2, D / 2)$, which is shown in Fig. \ref{f2}(a).
-The time delay interval is $[-T / 2, T / 2)$, which is shown in Fig. \ref{f2}(b).
-It is also assumed that the emitted baseband signal is an ideal low-pass signal with base band $B/2$, that is
+For the convenience of theoretical analysis, it is assumed that the reference point is located at the center of the observation interval and the observation range is $[-D / 2, D / 2)$, which is shown in Figure \ref{f1a}.
+The time delay interval is $[-T / 2, T / 2)$, which is shown in Figure \ref{f1b}.
+It is also assumed that the emitted signal is an ideal low-pass signal and the baseband signal satisfies